 If travel is more your game and that's one of the reasons you're working towards FI (you're like me!), then the Chase Sapphire Preferred Card might serve you better.
-It offers 2x points on travel and dining at restaurants, and there's a low annual fee of $95.
+It earns the ultra-valuable Ultimate Rewards points.

 If you really want to make the most out of travel rewards, check out ChooseFI's free travel rewards course.

 If you're not a fan of using credit cards in general, use your Radius Bank checking account debit card to earn 1% cash back on all of your purchases.

 When you're on the road to FI, and especially when you're just starting out, it can seem like you'll never reach FI.
 But know that it does.
 And you won't get there without cutting expenses, budgeting, and saving now.

 We talked about your FI number above.
 When you can save more, your FI number goes down, which means you're one step closer to reaching FI!